Qiskit/qiskit-ibm-runtime/docs/how_to/run_session.rst

 Open a session
 -----------------

-You can set up a runtime session by using the context manager  with Session(…) , which automatically opens the session for you.
-A session is started when the first primitive job in this context manager starts.
+You can open a runtime session by using the context manager `with Session(…)` or by initializing the `Session` class.

 Session class
 *************